fyrz/simple-solr-explain/README.md

 ## Usage

-Simple solr explanations can be integrated as Solr QueryResponseParserPlugin or as standalone library.
+Simple solr explanations can be integrated by configuring it as a custom Solr QueryResponseParserPlugin or by using standalone with API calls.